inno-devops-labs/S24-core-course-labs/app_typescript/README.md

 This application serves the current time in my hometown Aktobe,Kazakhstan using Node.js and TypeScript.

 ## Features
-- Real-time display of Moscow time.
+- Real-time display of Aktobe time.
 - Responsive client-side updates.

 ## Installation